 Not like you’re planning on breaking the law anytime soon, but laws in other countries are often quite different from those here in the U.S. When you’re in a foreign country, you’re subject to its laws and regulations, so it’s important to be prepared just in case you find yourself in an unexpected legal snafu, or even a major crisis, while traveling.
 Here’s how:

-2) Understand your destination: As you’re doing your destination research, pay careful and close attention to what you are reading about criminal penalties as you may learn some interesting facts.
+1) Understand your destination: First and foremost, make sure to accumulate as much information as possible about the security landscape of your destination so you can make more informed choices while overseas.
+As you’re doing your research, pay careful and close attention to to criminal penalties as you may learn some interesting facts.
 Be particularly cognizant of unfamiliar practices, the current political environment, and other risks that could potentially lead to legal problems.
-What is considered a minor offense in the US could snowball into a very serious situation in many countries.
-Some examples include:
+What is considered a minor offense in some places could snowball into a very serious situation with harsh legal penalties in others.

-3) Make Those Phone Calls Count: The good news is that legal problems in a foreign country can be significantly lessened if you know who to call during an emergency.
-Without knowing who to call, you run the risk of hitting additional road blocks and losing your hard-earned money to lawyers who prey on foreigners.
-Before leaving for your trip, find out where the U.S. Consulate is located in the country you’re planning to visit and keep their contact information with you at all times (this website has links to every U.S. Embassy or Consulate in the world).
-Keep in mind—the U.S. Embassy can provide you with a list of lawyers, but they don’t directly provide U.S. travelers with legal assistance and advice.
-That’s why it’s so important to keep your travel assistance card with you at all times.
-For example, membership with On Call International gives you access to 24/7 worldwide legal assistance services whenever you’re more than 50 miles from home.
-Members also have access to language translation services, which could also come in handy during a legal situation (for instance, if you need help communicating with local authorities if they don’t speak English).
+Make Those Phone Calls Count: The good news is that legal problems in a foreign country can be significantly lessened if you know who to call during an emergency.
+Without knowing who to call, you run the risk of hitting additional roadblocks and losing your hard-earned money to lawyers who prey on foreigners.
+Before leaving for your trip, find out where your home country’s consulate is located in the country you’re planning to visit, and keep their contact information with you at all times.
+For U.S. travelers, keep in mind the Embassy can provide you with a list of lawyers, but they don’t directly provide travelers with legal assistance and advice.
+That’s why it’s so important to have a travel emergency assistance resource like On Call at your disposal.
+For example, travelers enrolled in On Call’s services get access to 24/7 worldwide legal assistance services, anywhere in the world..
+Our travelers also have access to language translation services, which could also come in handy during a legal situation (for instance, if you need help communicating with local authorities if they don’t speak English).